ParallelAgile/CodeBot/codebot-reference/ui-components/combo-box.md

 ---
 layout: page
-title: Media Player
+title: Combo Box
-permalink: /codebot-reference/ui-components/media-player
+permalink: /codebot-reference/ui-components/combo-box
 parent: UI Component Reference
 grand_parent: CodeBot Reference
-nav_order: 10
+nav_order: 3
 ---

-# UI Component Reference: Media Player
+# UI Component Reference: Combo Box

-A media player can be either a video player or an audio player, depending on the input type.
-It can play media from a URL, via the `url` tag (e.g. a YouTube link), or from an uploaded file, by linking the UI element to a domain class and the relevant file attribute.
+A combobox can be linked to a domain class (via the `domain` tag or a Dependency arrow), to display data from the domain class' relevant API endpoint.
+Each row shows a single attribute.
+The selected value is always the domain object's `id` attribute, though UI listeners are given the whole domain object.
+A combobox can also be linked to an Enumeration, in which case it will display 'hardwired' enum values.
+The selected value is then the enum name.

 ## Which wireframe component?